ethanmoffat/EndlessClient/README.md

 ![alt text](http://i.imgur.com/s0MpbG1.gif "Slow 9MB GIF incoming!")

-Note: glitches you can see that are displayed in the above GIF prove how much of a work in progress this is.
+Note: any glitches you can find in the above GIF prove how much of a work in progress this is.
+But it looks pretty cool so far, amirite??

 What is there so far?
 ---------------------